lupapiste/lupapiste/docs/message-queue-intro.md

 >If the receiver uses the MessageListener interface, the message is automatically acknowledged when it successfully returns from the onMessage() method.

-If an exception is raised during onMessage, message is automatically rolled back to broker for redelivery.
+~~If an exception is raised during onMessage, message is automatically rolled back to broker for redelivery.~~

-Thus implementing client doesn't need any special "acknowledging" code: handling callback function successfully does the trick.
+~~Thus implementing client doesn't need any special "acknowledging" code: handling callback function successfully does the trick.~~

+EDIT: After many tests and research, it seems it's NOT ok to throw exception from consumer in search for redeliveries.

+So use AUTO_ACKNOWLEDGE for simple messaging tasks, that don't need "transactional" semantics.
+If you need to conditionally send messages back to queue, use SESSION_TRANSACTED.

 ### CLIENT_ACKNOWLEDGE